Kia Niro SUV - Interior & comfort

 Finally, cars in top-spec 4 trim get a whole host of extra kit as standard.
 This includes heated outer rear seats, LED headlights, keyless entry and go, ventilated front seats and an electric sunroof.

 Buyers will also be able to add metallic paint for around £600 extra and there's a choice of 10 colours.
-There’s also the option of larger alloy wheels (with the caveat that the car isn’t as efficient with the bigger 18-inch rims).
+According to the most recent price lists, this is the only available extra across the Kia Niro, Niro PHEV and e-Niro range.